Graduate Admissions

 The majority of our programs are classified as STEM.

-The only programs NOT classified as STEM are:
+The only programs NOT classified as STEM are the following:

 • SMACT (Master of Science in Art, Culture and Technology)